PhilGrunewald/Behave2016/manuscript.md

 ### Sales figures and market research
 Governments and private organisations collect statistics and information on product sales and their technical characteristics.
 Australia, U.S.A. and China keep formal registration databases of technologies deployed, which provide robust data for appliance stock models.
-Various countries require energy-using products to be registered centrally before they can be placed in the market to comply with minimum energy performance or labelling requirements.
+Various countries require energy-using products to be registered centrally to comply with minimum energy performance or labelling requirements.
 The EU has not yet adopted such a database.

-Technical information on products can also be obtained directly from manufactures.
-Specifications are increasingly available online and can be collected via web 'scrapers'.
+Technical information can also be obtained directly from manufactures and increasingly online.
 Key parameters include U-values, power ratings, and efficiency values.
 [XXX ref]

-Given the short life of incandescent light bulbs, it is possible for models like DECADE to infer their use based on the replacement rate.
-For LEDs the link between sales and total energy consumed has become more difficult.
-[XXX Kevin - is that fair to say?]

 ### Physical inspection of homes
 Physical inspections can provide insights into the ownership and distribution of end-use equipment along with physical characteristics of the buildings themselves, such as used for SAP assessments.

-Such surveys can be through home visits, such as those used to generate SAP assessments or provide representative national statistics on the housing stock.
-Governments also collect and collate these through the use of national surveys.
+Home visits are used to generate SAP assessments and to provide representative national statistics on the housing stock.
 Cost and intrusiveness of this approach is high.

 ### Home surveys
 Governments and market research companies collect information on appliance ownership, recent sales and efficiency measures via questionnaires.
 Representative panels with multiple thousand surveys are available from GfK and the English Housing Survey (EHS).